Rohit-Mene/REST-API-Wordle/README.md

         }

 2) User Login:
-  http --form --auth name:pass --auth-type basic GET http://localhost:5000/login/
+  $http --form --auth name:pass --auth-type basic GET http://localhost:5000/login/

   where <name> is the user name of the user trying to login and <pass > is the password of the user trying to login